Shangrila-VHP/shangrila-vhp/README.md

-Thank you for visiting.
-I welcome and honour your presence.
-I am very fortunate that you took the time from your daily schedule in order to visit this page.

-If I can request a moment of your time, in order to share a little bit of the background about Shangrila-VHP with you.

-But before that, what does the VHP in Shangrila-VHP actually stands for?
-The idea has been conceived in order to help enable human dignity.
-Originally the idea was imagined to be a healing place for veterans (world-wide) hence, veterans healing places (VHP).
-Since then the project has evolved in it's scope, in order to help enable housing structures that can withstand the test of time.
+Originally imagined to be a veterans healing place (vhp).
+Since then the project has evolved to help provide safe/affordable/eco-friendly housing to as many humans (and their pets) as possible.
 While ensuring that the inhabitants within these abodes are healing in a good and wholesome way.

 I hope you will join me, as I (it's just me right now) lay the foundations for a project that could stand the test of time.

-Here is a picture that I took on the morning of June the 21st, 2025.
+Here is a picture that I took on the morning of June 21st, 2025.
 These are the very very prototypes that I have created using [TinkerCAD](www.tinkercad.com) and I then 3d-printed them.

    ![alt text](img/2025/06-2025/06-21-2025/Prototype_Snapshot_20250621_1040UTC.jpg)

-'If it's up to be.
-It's up to me.' - via Itsa Dan Hawk

 'Dreams are made if people try.' - Terry Fox

-Mission, Vision and Ask: What if every human had a place to call home?
-Shangrila-VHP strives to create affordable ($5,000 Canadian) climate-resilient housing solutions that are sourced with eco-friendly materials.

-Will you help me towards safely housing every single being in this reality?
-I personally think that it would be just incredible and absolutely and spectacularly awesome to somehow enable a climate resilient abode for less than $5000 Canadian.

-- Cost: $5,000 CAD
+- Cost (to get to): $5,000 CAD
-- Primary: Veterans housing
+- Primary Focus:  Veterans housing
-- Scale: Global potential
+- Primary Focus:  Single parents and those experiencing homelessness
+- Next Focus:     Scale worldwide
 - Impact:         Healing focused

 > "Less, but better."
 > — Dieter Rams, *Ten Principles for Good Design*